 Eggnog is an odd holiday drink.
 You see, it is essentially a liquefied vanilla and nutmeg ice cream served with booze…and now that I just wrote that description, I should pause a second and reconsider…pausing…still pausing…ok, I still think it is an odd drink, but it is absolutely delicious – or at least I remember it that way.

-Yield: makes about 2 liters
+Yield: makes about 2 liters (2 quarts)

-- 300 grams (2 1/4 cups) unsalted cashews
+300 grams (2 1/4 cups) unsalted cashews

-- pinch of sea salt
+pinch of sea salt

-- 1/2 teaspoon ground cinnamon
+1/2 teaspoon ground cinnamon

-- 1/2 teaspoon ground cloves
+1/2 teaspoon ground cloves

-- 100 ml (1/3 cup) unsweetened soy yogurt
+100 ml (1/3 cup) unsweetened soy yogurt

-- 250 ml (1 cup) unsweetened almond milk
+250 ml (1 cup) unsweetened almond milk

-- 150 grams (2 cups) icing sugar (powdered sugar)
+150 grams (2 cups) of icing sugar (powdered sugar)

-1 liter (1 quart) cold water
+1 liter (1 quart) of cold water

 15 grams (1 tablespoon) egg replacer

 150 ml (2/3 cup) whisky, rum or bourbon (optional)

 - Let’s begin by getting those cashew nuts soaked for at least 4 hours.
 Just place them in a bowl and cover with water, leaving them until they soften.

 - Drain the cashews and discard the soaking liquid.
 Add the softened cashews, salt, spices, soy yogurt, almond milk and icing sugar to your blender (It is very, very helpful to have a high-speed blender for this drink.
-Other blenders will work, but your results will be superior if you use something like a Vitamix).
+Other blenders will work, but your results will be far better if you use something like Vitamix).
 As you blend the cashews, spices, yogurt, almond milk and sugar, make sure to keep scraping the sides of the blender and keep processing on high speed for about 2 minutes – your cashew cream should be completely smooth.

-- Now is the time to have a taste and make some adjustments.
+- Now is the time to have a taste and make any necessary adjustments.
 Be careful with the booze if you are using it – it will continue to intensify with time so go easy.
 Adjust the consistency by adding water to thin it, although you could do this when serving or heating.
 Finally, add more sugar if you want it sweeter and of course, more nutmeg to give it that distinctive eggnog flavor.

-- Store in the refrigerator in covered jars.
-The Veggnog will oxidize somewhat with the time, but this won’t affect the flavor.
+Store in the refrigerator in covered jars.
+The Veggnog will oxidize somewhat with time, but this won’t affect the flavor.
 It should last a maximum of 5 days refrigerated, but I would challenge you to keep on hand that long…

 This is a Sample Recipe